bearmentor-community/ideabyte-frontend/README.md

   - `layouts`: contains layout name, to be used with `pages`
   - `components`: contains variety of components
 - Install and use React Router
+- Install and use styling package such as `styled-components` or `@emotion/styled`
 - Implement all pages and components
 - Make sure all pages are still accessible
+- Install and use Redux and React Redux

 ## License